 Her enjoyment of visiting old country estates and castles when travelling and, her interest in genealogy and researching her family tree, has been put to good use, providing backgrounds and names for her historical novels which are mainly set in Yorkshire or Australia between Victorian times and WWII.

-AnneMarie now lives in the Southern Highlands of N.S.W.
-Australia with her husband and her family.
+AnneMarie lives in the Southern Highlands of N.S.W.
+Australia.

 Writing full time as a career as always been a dream of mine.
 Something that came true in 2019.
 It goes without saying that such a dream was only possible because of my lovely readers, who enjoy my books.
 Their reviews and messages mean so much to me.